 Where Has Summer Gone?

-The reality is that, while the popularity of this site continues to grow, I receive less visitations on my site during December and January.
-I posted frequently up till a week before Christmas but decided that it was time to focus my attention, for at time, elsewhere.
-It's important to break the mould, and move away from your usual daily rythmn every now and again.
+It's important to break the mould, and move away from your usual daily rhythm every now and again.
 After all, how else would you know whether you're using your time well and making the most of your opportunities.

 Am I Right?